twosigma/beakerx-www/_home_subpages/faq.md

 ## What about classic Beaker's polyglot and autotranslation features?

 Beaker Notebook (before BeakerX) is known for supporting polyglot programming, and for autotranslating data between languages.
-This feature has been the most difficult to fit into Jupyter, and it's going to take longer to get working.
+These features have been the most difficult to fit into Jupyter.

+BeakerX has polyglot magics to allow running multiple languages in the same notebook.

-BeakerX has a prototype implementation that works between Python and JavaScript, and the JVM languages and JavaScript.
+BeakerX has a prototype implementation of autotranslation that works between Python and JavaScript, and the JVM languages and JavaScript.
 A more complete implementation is on the agenda.

 ## Can I install BeakerX with pip instead of conda?